 The good news is that, whatever your skin does during pregnancy, your routine needn’t be complicated.
 Focus on:

-• Our Cleansing Face Balm with Apricot Powder or any of our Chai Soaps are excellent pregnancy-friendly cleansers.
+Our Cleansing Face Milk and Powder To Foam Face Wash are excellent pregnancy-friendly cleansers.
 You may also like to pamper yourself a few times a week using the Clarifying Face Mask with Olive Powder.

-• Our face moisturiser and night cream contain pregnancy-safe levels of salicylic acid and are wonderful options.
-However, if you want to avoid salicylic acid completely then we recommend using the Organic Face Serum with Coffee Oil.
-This will nourish and moisturise your skin and is wonderfully rich in Vitamin C without leaving your skin oily.
+Our Night Cream is a wonderful option with no essential oils and a safe potency of pro-retinol (a more gentle form of Vitamin A).
+However, if you want to avoid pro-retinol, and all derivatives of Vitamin A, completely, then we recommend using the Organic Face Oil with Coffee Extract.
+It's 100% natural and 98% organic.
+It will nourish and moisturise your skin and is wonderfully rich in Vitamin C, without leaving your skin oily.
+It'll bring out that pregnancy glow!

 UpCircle skincare for pregnancy